What we do

 Richard (Ric) Coe

-Adviser - Research Methods
+Advisor - Research Methods

 Ric advises our project teams, partners and clients on designing and planning research, mainly in sub-Saharan Africa.
 He has many years of experience in supporting research relating to food, agriculture and the natural environment, with a focus on agroforestry and agroecology.
 He is an expert in experimental design, farmer-centred research, systems approaches and assessment.
 Ric has been part of the research methods support programme for the McKnight Foundation’s Global Collaboration for Resilient Food Systems (CRFS) since 2009, and is a member of the CRFS leadership team.
 Before working with Stats4SD, Ric was a lecturer in applied statistics at the University of Reading.
 He also works with CIFOR-ICRAF (World Agroforestry Centre), supporting research teams with methods.